English Channel crossings pass 30,000 arrivals in record time

 “Protecting the UK border is my priority as Home Secretary and I will explore all options to restore order to our immigration system.”

+On her first major engagement in her new role, Ms Mahmood will host counterparts from the Five Eyes security alliance for talks in London on people-smuggling.

+The Home Secretary said the intelligence-sharing pact made up of Britain, the US, Canada, Australia and New Zealand would “agree new measures to protect our border”.

-Before the Cabinet shake-up, former home secretary Yvette Cooper announced plans to change the rules for family reunion for refugees, and suspended new applications to the existing route earlier this week.
+Before the Cabinet shake-up, her predecessor Yvette Cooper announced plans to change the rules for family reunion for refugees, and suspended new applications to the existing route earlier this week.

 Meanwhile, the migrants returns deal with France, which took effect in August, is yet to begin the first removals of people back to the continent.